 - GW UserID: this method requires no set-up and works well on any computer, including secured workplace computers.
 The GW UserID method uses a web-based proxy server; you will be automatically prompted to log in when you access the Himmelfarb Library's online resources.

 Please contact the Himmelfarb Library Reference Desk at (202) 994-2850 or firstname.lastname@example.org with access problems.

-A Google Chrome browser extension that links you directly to full texts of articles available through Himmelfarb, wherever you find them.
-Download LibKey Nomad from the Chrome Web Store page.
-After you install the extension, choose ‘George Washington University – Himmelfarb Library’ as your institution, and you’re good to go!
+A browser extension that links you directly to full texts of articles available through Himmelfarb, wherever you find them.
+Download the LibKey Nomad browser extension, then choose ‘George Washington University – Himmelfarb Library’ as your institution, and you’re good to go!

 Use databases provided by the Himmelfarb Health Sciences Library to locate journal articles including clinical trials, practice guidelines, and review articles.

 Authoritative coverage of nursing and allied health literature.